rbb-data/svelte-starter/README.md

 ### `npm run deploy`

-`npm run deploy` builds the app for production and uploads the build to the `dj1` dev server.
+Builds the app for production and uploads the build to the `dj1` dev server.
 The deployed file will be available at https://dj1.app.rbb-cloud.de/cool-project-name (assuming you named your project `cool-project-name`).

 ## Embed as iframe

 `iframe.html` contains a snippet for you to copy-paste into your article.
 Make sure to give the iframe an appropriate title.

 [David J. Bradshaw's iFrame Resizer script](https://github.com/davidjbradshaw/iframe-resizer) is supported by default.
-If you don't need this, simply remove the corresponding script tags in `iframe-snippet.html` and `src/app.html`.
+If you don't need this, simply remove the corresponding script tags in `iframe.html` and `src/app.html`.

 ## Design tokens